-We propose that the natural rate of unemployment has an active role in the business cycle, in contrast to the prevailing view that the rate is essentially constant.
-We demonstrate that this tendency to treat the natural rate as near-constant would explain the surprisingly low slope of the Phillips curve.
-We show that the natural rate closely tracked the actual rate during the long recovery that began in 2009 and ended in 2020.
-We explain how the common finding of research in the Phillips-curve framework of low---often extremely low---response of inflation to unemployment could be the result of fairly close tracking of the natural rate and the actual rate in recoveries.
-Our interpretation of the data contrasts to that of most Phillips-curve studies, that conclude that inflation has little relation to unemployment.
-We suggest that the flat Phillips curve is an illusion caused by assuming that the natural rate of unemployment has little or no movement during recoveries.
+We propose that the natural rate of unemployment may have an active role in the business cycle, in contrast to a widespread view that the rate is fairly smooth and at most only weakly cyclical.
+We demonstrate that the tendency to treat the natural rate as near-constant would explain the surprisingly low slope of the Phillips curve.
+We observe that evidence is weak about this basic point-the evidence neither comes close to rejecting the conventional view nor does it reject a very different view in which fluctuations in the natural rate are associated with a substantial fraction of cyclical volatility.
+We show that the natural rate may have closely tracked the actual rate during the long recovery that began in 2009 and ended in 2019.
+We explain how the common finding of research in the Phillips-curve framework of low-often extremely low-response of inflation to unemployment could be the result of fairly close tracking of the natural rate and the actual rate in recoveries.
+Our interpretation of the data contrasts to that of many Phillips-curve studies, that conclude that inflation has little relation to un- employment.
+But we also call attention to a recently growing body of research along New Keynesian lines that supports the credibility of the hypothesis of a strong relation between movements of the natural rate and actual rate of unemployment.